kubeflow/website/content/docs/other-guides/multi-user-overview.md

   - Namespace-scoped service-accounts editor and viewer to be used by user-created pods in above namespace.

+**Note**: Due the 1-to-1 correspondence of Profiles with Kubernetes Namespaces, you will at times notice Profiles and Namespaces used interchangably in the documentation.

 ### Batch creation of user profiles

 Administrators might want to create profiles for multiple users as a batch.
 This can